locxter/jgswpzzlbt/README.md

 - 75mm/s print speed (37.5mm/s for the initial layer, 75mm/s for infill, 37.5mm/s for walls, 120mm for travel)
 - 100% cooling from the second layer on
 - Zig zag support and 5mm raft, where necessary

+## How to use it

+After installing all the necessary tools and libraries mentioned above as well as building the hardware, you can flash the firmware to the MKS Base motherboard via the Arduino IDE and test the whole system with the manual control program.
+If everything works correctly the next step is to perform the automatic camera calibration with it's according porgram and finally run the dang awesome thing with the main software to solve some puzzles!